 Smith and Nephew PLC has recalled a metal liner used in its R3 Acetabular System after patients reported infections, fractures and dislocations.
 In issuing the recall, the company stated that it was not satisfied with the clinical results of the component, with one spokesman reporting that an uptick in revisionary surgeries prompted the action.
 Approximately 7700 patients have been implanted with hip implants using the now-recalled metal liners.

-In light of this recall, our attorneys are now reviewing injury claims on behalf of patients who were implanted with the R3 Acetabular System using this metal liner.
+In light of this recall, our attorneys reviewed injury claims on behalf of patients who were implanted with the R3 Acetabular System using this metal liner.
 Potentially, these individuals may be able to seek compensation for medical bills, pain and suffering and other losses associated with their hip implant.
-If you experienced problems with this or any other metal-on-metal hip implant, contact our attorneys today for a free, no obligation evaluation of your claim.

 Hip Implants and Metallosis